 Tests for herpes aren't usually done unless you have sores on your genitals or anus.
 In this case, a swab will be taken from a sore.
 This will be uncomfortable for a moment.

 Find out more about:

 The best way to protect yourself from getting or passing on an infection is to use a condom every time you have sex.
-The clinic can give you some condoms so that you can practise safer sex.
+The clinic can give you some condoms so you can practice safer sex.